Comparing Non-Medicine Strategies for Improving Low Back Pain

 Arms

-- Active Comparator: ENCompaSS + Usual Va CareThe ENCompaSS trial builds on pain navigation and management by integrating: * Structured pain education * Shared decision making using the OPTIONS decision aid * Facilitated referrals to preferred non pharmacologic treatments * Supported self-management (goal setting, problem solving, self-efficacy) * Asynchronous educational videos and optional SMS communication Veterans randomized to ENCompaSS receive at least three structured navigator-led phone sessions over 12 weeks, delivered by trained clinicians (e.g., nurses, physical therapists, health coaches) using existing VA resources.
+- Active Comparator: ENCompaSS + VA Usual Stepped CareThe ENCompaSS trial builds on pain navigation and management by integrating: * Structured pain education * Shared decision making using the OPTIONS decision aid * Facilitated referrals to preferred non pharmacologic treatments * Supported self-management (goal setting, problem solving, self-efficacy) * Asynchronous educational videos and optional SMS communication Veterans randomized to ENCompaSS receive at least three structured navigator-led phone sessions over 12 weeks, delivered by trained clinicians (e.g., nurses, physical therapists, health coaches) using existing VA resources.

 Primary Outcome Measure